 Miscellaneous Tips for Searching

-Here are several other tips for successfully narrowing down your search of the federal employee salary database:
+Here are several other tips for successfully narrowing down your search of federal government employee salaries using the online database:

 - Agencies are often not listed as being under the broad umbrella of the main organization such as the “Department of Agriculture” or the “Department of Veterans Affairs” or the “Veterans Administration.”
 The agencies providing the information have generally opted not to do that.
 Type in “veterans” under the name of the agency and you will see various agencies with this in their name.